← Claude Code Hub

 2. Edit the notes

 Memory files are plain markdown.
-Correct wrong information, add context Claude didn't capture, or delete stale entries:
+Correct wrong information, add context Claude didn't capture, or delete stale entries.
+For complete workflows, you can also capture patterns as reusable skills on the spot:

 open ~/.claude/projects/$(basename $(pwd))/memory/MEMORY.md